ateebali701/ateebali701/README.md

 *National University of Sciences and Technology*
 - Modeled Horton's infiltration curve in Python to estimate infiltration rate and cumulative depth.
 - Coded S-Curve and superposition methods to convert and combine unit hydrographs in Python.
-- Generated total surface runoff hydrographs by convolving unit hydrographs with rainfall excess.
+- Generated total surface runoff hydrographs by convolving unit hydrographs with rainfall excess, using four Python modules (Horton's Infiltration, Surface Runoff Hydrograph via convolution, S-Curve Method, Superposition Method) built and run in Google Colab, with data drawn from own Engineering Hydrology coursework.

 📎 **Proof of work:** [View Supporting Files / Notebooks](PASTE-ONE-DRIVE-LINK-HERE)